codecop/dependency-breaking-katas/Java/src/main/java/org/codecop/dependencies/extract_and_overide_call/Assignment.md

 Problem Category
 ----------------
-The system under test depends on a collaborator with nondeterministic behaviour.
-The collaborator is initialised in the constructor.
+The system under test depends on a collaborator with database access.
+The database is not available in our test environment.
+The collaborator is a static call.

 Task
 ----
-The given code calculates the discount for a purchase in our online shop.
-The main logic is in `Discount`.
+The given code creates the receipt with a calculated tax for a purchase in our online shop.
+The main logic is in `Checkout`.

-* Bring `Discount` under test.
+* Bring `Checkout` under test.
 Make sure to cover all paths in the core logic.
-* There is an existing `DiscountTest` with a first test case which might or might not work.
+* There is an existing `CheckoutTest` with a first test case which might or might not work.
-* You cannot change `MarketingCampaign` because it is used by other teams as well.
+* You cannot change `ReceiptRepository` because it is used by other teams as well.